yoavital98/AriExpress/README.md

     ```

 The JSON is a list that contains dictionaries with the key being the function name and the value is a dict of arguments (as shown above).
+Note: the load JSON is not mandatory, meaning we can create a Service without a load file and the system will startup in a "clean" state.

 ## Running the Server